giulianopz/lfcs/domains/7-bonus-miscellanea/b.md

 Typically, to discard all recent changes resetting the HEAD to the previous commit: `git reset --hard HEAD^`

+Alternatively, to reset the current local branch to a particular point in time:
+`git reset --hard master@{"10 minutes ago"}`

 Remove a file from the staging area: `git restore --staged [<filepath>]`

 Undo modifications on the working tree (restore files from latest commited version): `git checkout -- index.html`